Bleeding after menopause

 Bleeding after menopause is usually a sign of a minor health problem but can sometimes be an early sign of more serious disease.

-When detected early, most conditions (including cancer) can be successfully treated.
+When detected early, most conditions causing bleeding after menopause (including cancer) can be successfully treated.

 What causes bleeding after menopause?

-Bleeding after menopuase is rarely cause for concern, though it needs to be investaigated because in very few cases it will be an indicator of something more serious.
+Bleeding after menopause is rarely cause for concern.
+It does need to be investigated, however, because in very few cases it will be an indicator of something more serious.

 In about 90 per cent of cases, a particular cause for bleeding after menopause will not be found.
 This is not a cause for alarm, if there is a serious problem it will be identified through investigations.
 Most of the time, postmenopausal bleeding is caused by:

 - inflammation and thinning of the lining of your vagina (called atrophic vaginitis)